markbrown4/gmail-react/readme.md

 > For communication between two components that don't have a parent-child relationship, you can set up your own global event system.
 Subscribe to events in componentDidMount(), unsubscribe in componentWillUnmount(), and call setState() when you receive an event.
 > http://facebook.github.io/react/tips/communicate-between-components.html

-This(Option 2) seems like a better fit for our SubHeader component, it doesn't tie our data flow to the structure of our HTML(parent > child components) and makes routing simpler - The SubHeader can stay put in a main layout and listen for data changes.
+This seems like a better fit for our SubHeader component.
+It doesn't tie our data flow to our HTML structure and makes routing simpler, the SubHeader can stay put in a main layout and listen for data changes.

 ## Flux